Ionaru/Nations/README.md

 After players in a settlement are offline for a certain amount of time (configurable?) the settlement will fall and players can then take everything.

+Players should not be able to jump from one nation to another too often as that could be exploited, a limit of one switch every week sounds reasonable.

 A neutral ground should also exist, players cannot break blocks or pvp here.
 This is useful as a spawnpoint, global market with shops or minigame area.
+This could be another world (Disable Nations in certain worlds).

 ####Main nations idea + traits:
 - United Kingdom: Extra damage with an axe or sword in combat